Daniel Gafford NBA Preview vs. the Magic

 Daniel Gafford Insights vs. the Magic

-- This season, Gafford has made 4.1 field goals per game, which adds up to 8.3% of his team's total makes.
+- This season, Gafford has made 4.0 shots per game, which accounts for 8.1% of his team's total makes.

-- The Magic concede 107.4 points per contest, fifth-ranked in the NBA.
+- Defensively, the Magic are fifth in the league, allowing 108.1 points per game.

-- The Magic are the best squad in the NBA, allowing 39.5 rebounds per game.
+- The Magic are the best team in the league, allowing 38.9 rebounds per game.

-- Conceding 22.7 assists per game, the Magic are the second-ranked squad in the league.
+- Giving up 23 assists per contest, the Magic are the second-ranked team in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!